johnsylvain/ctci-js/concepts/inheritance.md

 ### classical
 a class is like a blueprint.
 Classes inherit from other classes.

+cons:

-Class inheritance creates parent/child object taxonomies as a side-effect.
+- Class inheritance creates parent/child object taxonomies as a side-effect.
+- inflexible class structure
+- duplicate existing code, rather than adapting

 ### prototypal